 Château Larose Perganson

-After years of neglect, the property was purchased in 1986 by the same company that owns Château Larose Trintaudon.
-They have since nursed it back to health.
-A key part of this came in 1999 when they were certified by the sustainable development programme ‘Vignoble Responsable’.
-In 2010, they were the first European vineyard to be rated ‘exemplary’ in sustainable development, and in recognition of the continued improvements.
-Since the 2018 vintage, Château Larose Perganson has been classified as Cru Bourgeois Supérieur.
+After years of neglect, the property was purchased in 1986 by the owners of Château Larose Trintaudon, who worked hard to return Château Larose Perganson to its former glory.
+In 1999 the estate was certified by the sustainable development programme ‘Vignoble Responsable’ and in 2010 they were the first European vineyard to be rated ‘exemplary’ in sustainable development.

 All wines from this producer